Emporia, Virginia: History

 After statehood, the Virginia General Assembly recognized the Town of Belfield on the river's northern bank in 1798, and Hicksford on the southern bank the next year.

-In the following decades, the surrounding area remained rural, and development in Hicksford exceeded that of Belfield.
-An 1847 account documented 12-20 dwellings in Hicksford worth about $10,025 and Belfield's buildings worth $3050; in 1865 Hicksford's buildings were valued at $20,700 and Belfield's at $3650.
-However, by 1885 Hicksford had only grown to $22,915 while Belfield had grown to $7300.
+In the following decades, the surrounding area remained rural and its population dispersed.
+Hicksford's population continued to exceed that of Belfield.
+An 1847 account documented 12-20 dwellings in Hicksford worth about $10,025 while Belfield's buildings were valued at $3050; in 1865 Hicksford's buildings were valued at $20,700 and Belfield's at $3650.
+However, by 1885, shortly before the towns merged, because of railroad links discussed below Hicksford had increased in assets only to $22,915 while Belfield had grown to $7300.